 How Do We See Colors?

-The way we see colors isn’t very straightforward.
-The physics of color perception involves energy wavelengths, reflections and signals zapping back and forth in our brains.
-So what is color in science terms?
+The way we see colors could be more complex.
+The physics of color perception involves energy wavelengths, reflections, and signals zapping back and forth in our brains.
+So, what is color in science terms?

 You may recall from elementary school that the rainbow follows a specific color pattern you might have learned as "ROYGBIV."
 This pattern corresponds with energy wavelengths.
 Red has the longest wavelength, while violet has the shortest.

-As sunlight — which is a combination of all wavelengths — hits an object, some materials will absorb specific wavelengths.
-The wavelengths that aren’t absorbed get reflected.
-This reflected light then reaches our eyes and makes us perceive the reflecting object as being a particular color.
+When sunlight strikes an object, some materials absorb specific wavelengths.
+Wavelengths that are not absorbed are reflected.
+The reflected light then reaches our eyes, causing us to see the reflecting item as a particular color.

 How Does Your Eye Influence Color Perception?